quantbeckman/quantbeckman/README.md

 <h2>🤝 Let´s team up! </h2>

 Would you like to join a **descentralized quant team**?
+We work as a research lab structure.
+If you are interested...
 Reach me!
-We work as a research lab structure.

 We are also **open to collaborate** with other quant teams.
 It could be amazing to try to solve the markets together.